Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 ❓ FAQs:

 This recipe makes eight sourdough cinnamon rolls.
-You’re welcome to double this recipe if you have another cast iron skillet or similar sized round pan!
-Moreover, you can bake all 16 rolls in a 9×13″ baking dish although it might be a little tight once proofed and baked.
+You’re welcome to double this recipe to make 16.
+You can bake all 16 rolls in a 9×13″ baking dish or use two skillets.

 Yes.
 You can mix, proof, and place the dough in the refrigerator for up to two days in advance.